HotPizzaYT/TrashTube/README.md

 # How to install

 Copy the files to your webserver under a folder named "tt".
 Then you want to extract vendor.zip to /tbh for thumbnail generation.
-Then, delete deleteme.txt in /ids.
+Then, DO NOT delete deleteme.txt, the installer will do it automaticly

 Then you're good to go
 # Thumbnail Generation